 Students who wish to withdraw from one or more courses after the drop deadline may request a student-initiated withdrawal from the Registrar's Office.
-After the student-initiated withdrawal deadline (eighth Friday after the first day of instruction), students should contact their instructor(s) and request an instructor-initiated withdrawal or contact the Registrar's Office with the request.
-It is recommended that program-active students meet with their advisors prior to withdrawing from courses.
-Students are responsible for the tuition and fees.
+After the student-initiated withdrawal deadline (eighth Friday after the first day of instruction or before 60% of the class is complete for shorter classes), students should contact the course's faculty instructor and request a faculty-initiated withdrawal or contact the Registrar's Office with the request.
+It is recommended that degree-seeking students meet with their advisors prior to withdrawing from courses.
+Students are responsible for the full cost of tuition and fees for the class; tuition and fees are not and will not be pro-rated.